Swim the English Channel with our swimming challenge Swim22.

 Between 22 February and the 22 May, take on the swimming challenge of the year.
 Swim the equivalent of the English Channel in your local pool while getting sponsored for every length.
-That’s three months to cover an incredible 22 miles at your own pace and in your own time.
+You'll cover an incredible 22 miles at your own pace and in your own time.
 You will feel the swimming benefits, while developing healthy habits and fighting diabetes.